kmhess/apersched/README.md

 # apersched
 Creates an observing schedule for Apertif imaging or timing surveys.

 The programs read in a list of possible pointings.
 It then calls the module atdbquery to query the ATDB for previously completed observations and removes them from the list of possible pointings.
 The programs then generate an observing schedule alternating between calibrators and target pointings for a user specified length of time.
-The schedule is output as a csv file, and is also accompanied with a .png image which shows which fields have been selected (as well as those which were previously observed).
+The schedule is output as a csv file, and is also accompanied with a .png image which shows which fields have been selected (as well as those which were previously observed, or previously scheduled).

 ## Usage:
 ```